Tel.: (603) 539-8188

 Email: rick@sagersmith.com

-Richard Sager has over 33 years of experience as a New Hampshire attorney and as a dedicated advocate for his clients.
+Richard “Rick” Sager has over 40 years of experience as a New Hampshire attorney and as a dedicated advocate for his clients.
+He is also an experienced auctioneer and regularly sells tax deeded properties and other real estate for NH municipalities through his company: NH Tax Deed & Property Auctions.

-Rick is licensed to practice in all New Hampshire State and Federal Courts.
+Rick is licensed to practice in all New Hampshire state and federal courts.
 He concentrates in the areas of municipal and real estate law, and often finds himself in the courtroom.
 He has argued in the NH Supreme Court many times, mostly on issues of municipal significance.

-He received a Bachelor of Arts degree from Trinity College in Hartford, CT in economics and religion.
-He earned his Juris Doctor degree in 1983 from New Hampshire Law School (formerly Franklin Pierce Law School).
+Rick received a Bachelor of Arts degree from Trinity College in Hartford, CT in economics and religion.
+He earned his Juris Doctor degree in 1983 from University of New Hampshire Franklin Pierce School of Law in Concord, NH.
 Shortly thereafter, he began his law practice in Wolfeboro, NH, and in 1990 moved the firm to its current Ossipee location.
-He recently became a NH licensed auctioneer, and auctions tax deeded properties for NH municipalities through his company, NH Tax Deed & Property Auctions.

 He and his wife Lorraine live in the same house they bought in the early 1980s.
 When not enjoying each other’s company, you may find them at their seven lodge year-round lakeside resort, Sunset Lodges on Lake Winnipesaukee in Tuftonboro, NH, where Rick starting vacationing with his family when he was 5 years old in 1962.